fwd/nano-to/readme.md

 ## ❯ License

 - ✅ Personal & Open Source
-- ✅ Commercial use where Usernames and/or Checkout **ARE NOT** the end-product.
+- ✅ Commercial use where Usernames and/or Checkout is **NOT** the end-product.
-- ❌ Commercial use where Usernames and/or Checkout **IS** the end-product (Re-selling/Re-Packing).
+- ❌ Re-selling/Re-Packing: Commercial use where Usernames and/or Checkout **IS** the end-product.

 Copyright © [@nano2dev](https://twitter.com/nano2dev).